kklingenberg/s3-event-bridge/README.md

 This of course doesn't consider any other properties of the objects, which might serve to catch weird error cases in which a reduce phase would not be wanted.
-For example, if the `outputs.txt` file is 0 bytes in size, you might consider that an error (discernible through the `Size` property).
+For example, if the `output.txt` file is 0 bytes in size, you might consider that an error (discernible through the `Size` property).

 In case no automatic coordination phase of a data processing pipeline is needed,